vechain/thor/README.md

 ## Installation

-Use either the source or Docker instructions below to start a mainnet full node.
+Use either the source or Docker instructions below to start a mainnet full node with the logs and pruner enabled.
 Becoming a validator requires additional steps, meeting the endorsement criteria and being voted in.
 See [Becoming a Validator](#) for more details.

-The thor build, below, uses minimal configuration options, both the logs and pruner enabled.
-For more configuration options, see [Command Line Arguments](#).
+For more configuration options, see [Command Line Arguments](#), and for a full description of the nodes types, see [Node Types](#).

 ### Build and Run from Source